Polish President Signs Controversial Laws As EU Triggers Punishment Clause

 The European Commission, the executive arm of the EU, says the action is necessary to "protect the rule of law in Europe."

-"Over a period of two years, the Polish authorities have adopted more than 13 laws affecting the entire structure of the justice system in Poland," the Commission writes.
+"Over a period of two years, the Polish authorities have adopted more than 13 laws affecting the entire structure of the justice system in Poland," the commission writes.

 "The common pattern is that the executive and legislative branches have been systematically enabled to politically interfere in the composition, powers, administration and functioning of the judicial branch. ...